 At least Atlantic City has its casinos and of these the best of the bunch is the beautiful Borgata (pictured).
-And the Atlantic City Alliance has done wonders for the town with plenty of free events and stellar attractions all summer long.
-You can't blame the Alliance for AC's current woes.
-No way!
+And the new Atlantic City Alliance is doing wonders for the town with plenty of free events and stellar attractions all summer long.

 But in Wildwood teens still run wild, beer bellies still abound and the messages that adorn those cheap t-shirts are more offensive than ever.

 Except for AC and Margate, to me, it's simply not a turn on.